JacobWeinbren/Israel-Data/README.md

 ## Notes

-- The geocoding addresses is the address_name + ', ' + settlement name
+- Searches are attempted twice.
+First, the geocoding addresses is the address name + ', ' + settlement name.
+Afterwards, the program tries just the address name.
 - Double Envelopes (Military Ballots) are skipped
 - 16th and 17th Knesset requires dividing by 10 to keep ballot numbers consistent
 - Decimal points suggest multiple booths at one polling station.
 Though sometimes multiple stations can also be at one address.

+## Fixes

+This project aims to be truthful to the data provided, but in some cases there are errors which need to be corrected.
+See `stations_fixes.py` for details.

 ## Thanks